Foot

 Vs. Soft

-from a wide variety of materials both hard and soft.
-These different
+constructed from a wide variety of materials both hard and soft.

 support and the level of support it can provide.

-orthotics typically provide a higher level of support than soft
+and orthotics typically provide a higher level of support than

 supports and orthotics

-enough to support the weight of an active, full grown adult but
+rigid enough to support the weight of an active, full grown

-at the same time retains enough flexibility to allow the foot to
+adult but at the same time retains enough flexibility to allow

-with flat feet.
-Typically, the flatter one's feet the longer it
+people with flat feet.
+Typically, the flatter one's feet the

-made from softer materials which can include soft plastic (such
+are made from softer materials which can include soft plastic

-supports or last as long but they are initially very comfortable
+last as long but they are initially very comfortable and easy

 supports and stick with them because they are more comfortable.